spectrocloud/librarium/content/docs/06-integrations/00-kubernetes-dashboard.md

 [Kubernetes Dashboard](https://github.com/kubernetes/dashboard) is a general-purpose, web-based UI for Kubernetes clusters.
 It allows users to manage applications running in the cluster and troubleshoot them and manage the cluster itself.

-The Kubernetes Dashboard pack requires the Spectro Proxy pack in order to expose the dashboard.
+The Kubernetes Dashboard pack you can use to access the dashboard requires the Spectro Proxy pack to expose the dashboard.
 <br />

 <InfoBox>

 Palette supports provisioning a [reverse proxy dashboard](/clusters/cluster-management/reverse-proxy-dashboard) that can expose the Kubernetes dashboard.
 Use the [Spectro Proxy](/integrations/frp) pack to enable this capability.

 </InfoBox>

 An integrated version of this pack is available, Spectro Kubernetes Dashboard, which requires no additional configuration or add-on packs when used with the default settings.
 To learn more about the integrated pack, check out [Spectro Kubernetes Dashboard](/integrations/spectro-k8s-dashboard).

 <br />